• Skip to primary navigation

 Faculty coordinator: Professor William Norris

-• INTA 689 China Study Abroad – (Norris) (Offered only in Spring term of odd-numbered years)
+INTA 689 China Study Abroad – (Norris) Spring (odd-numbered years only)

 The following courses that are offered intermittently on main campus may also be counted:

-• HIST 647 Research Seminar in Asian History (HIST faculty) – with concentration director approval
+HIST 647 Research Seminar in Asian History (HIST faculty – may count with concentration coordinator’s approval

 Europe